UN Security Council demands disarmament of DR Congo militias – DW – 03/30/2023

 "This humanitarian crisis remains one of the most neglected in the world," MONUSCO's Keita told the Security Council as she called for complete funding of $2.3 billion (€2.1 billion) for the UN's 2023 DRC humanitarian plan.

-The education of around 750,000 children has been disrupted in the two most conflict-affected provinces of eastern DRC.

-New figures released by UNICEF show that between January 2022 and March 2023, at least 2,100 schools in North Kivu and Ituri provinces have been forced to stop operating because of the deteriorating security situation.
+The deteriorating security situation has also disrupted the education of around 750,000 children in the two provinces of eastern DRC that are most affected by the conflict.
+New figures released by UNICEF show that between January 2022 and March 2023, at least 2,100 schools in North Kivu and Ituri provinces were forced to stop operating.

 East African leaders demand ceasefire in eastern DR Congo

-According to UNICEF, nearly 300 schools are being used to house displaced people, and militias have attacked 119 schools.
+The UN children's fund said that nearly 300 schools were being used to house displaced people, and militias had attacked almost 120.

-Dozens of armed groups roam eastern Congo, many of which are a legacy of regional wars that flared during the 1990s and 2000s.
-Neighboring Ituri province is also plagued by armed groups, suffering regular attacks by the Islamist-aligned Allied Democratic Forces militia.
+Many of the dozens of armed groups that roam eastern Congo are a legacy of the regional wars that flared during the 1990s and 2000s.
+Ituri province also suffers regular attacks by the Islamist-aligned Allied Democratic Forces militia.